new-xkit/XKit/docs/contributing/Build-XKit.md

 ## Prerequisites:

 * Download [Node.js](https://nodejs.org/download/) for your platform.
-* Optional: Install [Node Version Manager](https://github.com/nvm-sh/nvm) and run `nvm use v8` to travel back in time to a point when the dev server worked perfectly.
 * Ensure you have the `npm` command available.
 Test this with `npm --version`.
 * Install `gulp` globally: `npm install -g gulp`.
 * Install the [EditorConfig](http://editorconfig.org/#download) plugin for your favourite editor.
 We use this to enforce some style rules not covered by code linting.